GatorEducator/gatorgradle/README.md

 indent: 4
 # Command to get user info/id
 # default is 'git config --global user.email'
-idcommand: echo $TRAVIS_REPO_SLUG
+idcommand: echo $GITHUB_REPOSITORY_OWNER
-# Specify a reference to checkout to in GatorGrader
+# Specify a reference to checkout to in GatorGrader (must be before v1.1.0)
-version: v0.2.0
+version: v1.0.0
 # Specify 'executables' that can be run as checks
 executables: cat, bash
 # Specify a script or executable to run on startup